-1. How do you arrive at criteria to evaluate customer service?
+1. How do you pick criteria to evaluate customer service?

-First and foremost, when you look at the call center’s rules for scoring chats, calls and emails, remember that specificity is your best friend.
+When you look at the call center’s rules for scoring chats, calls, and emails, remember that specificity is your best friend.
 Your call center should have specific scoring rules in place so that customer service evaluations leave little room for subjective interpretation.
-These rules also need to be customized to your company goals and brand messaging.
+These rules also need to be customized to your company goals and brand.
 Remember, this call center will be part of your company’s voice—generic criteria won’t cut it.

 2. How are customer interactions scored and analyzed?

 You can’t have a call center that takes a one-dimensional approach to customer service evaluations.
-If they are a larger center, expect them to have software in place so that they can score all interactions.
-But you can’t rely on software alone, since interactions are infused with subtleties.
-The call center’s customer service evaluations should involve independent research intelligence that performs narrative analysis.
-Narrative analysis uncovers the root causes of common issues.
+The call center’s customer service evaluations should involve independent research intelligence that performs verbatim analysis.
+Verbatim analysis uncovers the root causes of common issues.
 It also provides call center metrics, like Customer Service Branding and Competitive Edge scores.
 These are the most useful numbers, and software can’t calculate them.

 3. How do your reports show me the quality of the interactions?